Five Ways to Prove a Brain Injury

 Posted on Tuesday, February 1st, 2022 at 10:25 pm

 If you have suffered a traumatic brain injury (TBI) due to the recklessness or negligence of another party, you may be entitled to compensation.
 However, to receive full and fair remuneration, it will be necessary to make a compelling case to prove to insurance companies or courts that you have experienced serious harm.

 A seasoned personal injury lawyer can do the important work of gathering the results of medical tests, obtaining eyewitness accounts, and enlisting brain trauma experts to provide testimony.
-The attorneys at McCutchen Sexton Napurano – The Law Firm have the knowledge and experience to help you prove your TBI and secure fair compensation for the life-altering injuries you have suffered.
+The personal injury attorneys at McCutchen Sexton Napurano – The Law Firm are experienced with defending clients with brain injuries and have the knowledge to help you prove your TBI and secure fair compensation for the life-altering injuries you have suffered.

 What Is a TBI?

 A TBI is generally the result of either a forceful impact to the head or a severe jolting of the body.
 In some serious cases, the force of the object may fracture or penetrate the skull, resulting in particularly significant injuries.
 The damage from a TBI can vary in severity.
 Some relatively mild cases may be temporary, but others may result in longer-term health issues and cognitive conditions that require ongoing care and treatment.
 The damage people experience can occasionally lead to lifelong pain and reduced physical and/or mental ability, and some TBIs prove fatal.

 If you or a loved one was involved in an accident that resulted in a brain injury, please don’t wait any longer to reach out to us to discuss your case.
 We may be able to help you secure compensation for the injuries and hardship, financial and otherwise, that you have suffered.